-I flipped my pumpkin plate upside down, clamped it to my workbench, and routed along the edges to trim everything flush.
+I flipped my pumpkin plate upside down, clamped it to my workbench, and routed along the outside edge to trim everything flush.

-Then I flipped it over and did it again.
+Then I flipped it over and did it again along the top side.

-This get’s everything pretty close to perfectly lined up, but to get the curves nice and smooth and to get into the little nooks and crannies, I used a Dremel.
-If I was patient, sandpaper and a little elbow grease would work, but I’m not patient.
-So a Dremel worked better haha.
+To get the inside of the curves nice and smooth and to get into the little nooks and crannies, I used a Dremel.
+If I was patient, sandpaper and a little elbow grease would work as well.

 Step 5: Finish Plate